-In 2001, GHEI’s founder and executive director Diana Rickard visited Ghana as a medical student to study the accessibility and quality of available healthcare services.
-During her visits, she worked hand-in-hand with local health professionals in both urban and rural health facilities, which is when she came to know the communities of the Bibiani-Anhwiawso-Bekwai District in the Western Region of Ghana.
+In 2001, GHEI’s co-founder, Dr. Diana Rickard, visited Ghana as a medical student to study the accessibility and quality of available healthcare services.
+During her visits, she worked hand-in-hand with local health professionals in both urban and rural health facilities, which is when she came to know the communities of the Bibiani-Anhwiawso-Bekwai Municipality in the Western North region of Ghana.

-During her initial visits to communities in the BAB district, she met Clement Donkor, the then assemblyman of Humjibre, who as a lifelong resident of this community, provided an in-depth understanding to the context of rural livelihoods, the educational systems, and healthcare.
+During her initial visits, she met Clement Donkor, the then assemblyman of Humjibre, who as a lifelong resident of this community provided an in-depth understanding to the context of rural livelihoods, the educational systems and healthcare.
 It was this meeting that was the impetus for the Ghana Health and Education Initiative (GHEI).

 GHEI’s co-founder Dr. Diana Rickard visited Ghana as a medical student and met Clement Donkor, Humjibre's then assemblyman, who offered to locally spearhead projects.